lodygens/fedid/doc/fedid.md

 ### Configuration variables

-You may need to set some variables in the configuration file.
+Some variables may be set in the configuration file.

 Goal             | Name        |  Requirement | Comments
 -----------------|-------------|--------------|---------